Mis à jour le 18 octobre 2019

 - Canadian citizenship certificate; if the Canadian citizenship certificate was issued prior to February 1, 2012, legible copies of both sides of the certificate must be provided

-- Permanent Resident Card; legible copies of both sides of the card must be provided
+- Permanent Resident Card; legible copies of both sides of the card must be provide

 - Test dates for 1st Iteration

-A limited number of test dates and times will be available in October and November Please note these are the only testing dates available and no additional tests will be scheduled.
+A limited number of test dates and times will be available in October.
+Please note these are the only testing dates available and no additional tests will be scheduled.

 - Test date for 2nd Iteration

-The test date is scheduled for March 3, 2019 at 2 pm EST (12noon CST).
+The test date is scheduled for TBA.
 Please note this is the only test date available and no additional tests will be scheduled.
 Please refer to the following website to confirm the test dates. https://takecasper.com/test-dates/

 - Note: CASPer test results are valid for one year.
 Applicants who have taken the test in previous years will therefore be expected to re-take it.
-Applicants who take the test in the 1st iteration of the 2018 R1 match are not eligible to rewrite the test in 2nd iteration.
+Applicants who take the test in the 1st iteration of the 2019 R1 match are not eligible to rewrite the test in 2nd

 English is the language of study at the Rady Faculty of Health Sciences, Max Rady College of Medicine, University of Manitoba.
 All applicants whose first language is not English must submit proof of English language proficiency to CaRMS by the file review opening date.